Hurricane preparedness can be stressful and expensive. These tips and your cards can help you be ready in case disaster hits close to home.

 The table below lists the states that offer tax-free weekends for storm season, usually known as disaster preparedness sales tax holiday.

-If you missed the dates for this year, mark your calendar so you can plan for next year.
+If you missed the following dates for this year, mark your calendar so you can plan for next year.
+The Federation of Administrators has a list of states’ tax-free holidays, along with applicable items.

 - Generators (up to $1,000).